animesh-77/animesh-77.github.io/_pages/about.md

 redirect_from:
   - /about/
   - /about.html
+sitemap: false
 ---

 Phyiscs
 ======
 With an eagerness to unravel the mystery of the Universe I joined St Stephen's College to pursue my undergraduate in Physics.
 I met wonderful people, undertook daunting projects, participated in the Electronics society all the while keeping my love of coding alive.
 In the very first semester I was intorduced to the world of computational physics which helped me turn my *equations into code*.
 Easier said than done.
-By the time I was in thrid year I became fascinated with the world of AI which was striding at a rapid pace fueled by the GPU revolution.
-Armed with the mathmeatical prowess I developed studying physics I turned my attention to AI
+By the time I was in third year I became fascinated with the world of AI which was striding at a rapid pace fueled by the GPU revolution.
+Armed with the mathmeatical prowess I developed studying physics, I turned my attention towards understanding AI

 Machine Learning
 ======